 Olaf Lorenz, Head of International Marketing Division at Konica Minolta Business Solutions Europe, said:

 “It’s always very special to win accolades – and this prestigious iF DESIGN AWARD is one of the most important design prizes in the world.
 The recognition also mirrors the positive feedback of our customers.
 They often remark on the sophisticated design of the AccurioPress C14000/C1200 production presses that are transforming their businesses and helping them to rethink print possibilities.”

 The award-winning highly automated presses, which incorporate advanced software, are supporting Konica Minolta’s mission to support the transformation of its customers by sector and industry, predicting potential challenges and creating solutions together.

 The AccurioPress Series boasts unparalleled efficiency in high-volume production, printing up to 140 pages per minute (PPM) in A4 at 2400 dpi.
-Konica Minolta provided the industry’s first automatic pre-print adjustment and print quality inspection functions; and media sensor that lets users know the optimal print settings.
+Konica Minolta provided the industry’s first automatic pre-print adjustment and print quality inspection functions; and wp-content/uploads sensor that lets users know the optimal print settings.
 These innovations enable printing companies to not only minimise wasted time but also hire operators from diverse backgrounds without special skills.